nodejs/node/doc/api/documentation.markdown

 * **5 - Locked**  Unless serious bugs are found, this code will not ever change.
 Please do not suggest changes in this area; they will be refused.

+## JSON Output

+    Stability: 1 - Experimental

+Every HTML file in the markdown has a corresponding JSON file with the same data.

+This feature is new as of node v0.6.12.
+It is experimental.